-Smoking and drinking increase the chance of gum infection as they weaken the immune system.
+Smoking and drinking increase the chance of gum disease as they weaken the immune system.
 Tobacco and alcohol also slow down healing and should be avoided.

 - Brush and floss your teeth regularly.
 Good dental hygiene will eradicate swelling caused by gingivitis.

 - Rinse your mouth with saltwater to soothe gum pain.